David Buehler

-David Jonathan Buehler (born February 5, 1987) is an American former professional football placekicker in the National Football League (NFL) for the Dallas Cowboys.
+David Jonathan Buehler (born February 5, 1987) is an American former professional football player who was a placekicker and kickoff specialist in the National Football League (NFL) for the Dallas Cowboys.
 He was selected by the Cowboys in the fifth round of the 2009 NFL draft.
-He played college football at the University of Southern California.
+He played college football for the USC Trojans.

 Early life

 Buehler attended Canyon High School in Anaheim, California, where he lettered in football, volleyball, golf, and track.
 In football, he played linebacker and running back.
 He wore jersey #37 and was an All-Century League football selection as a senior.
 He graduated in 2005.

 College career

 Santa Ana

 Buehler enrolled at Santa Ana College in Santa Ana, California, for the 2005–2006 school year.
 In football, he played placekicker, safety, goal-line running back and a gunner on punts.
 He was named to the All-Mission Conference National Division first-team.
 He tallied 24 tackles, one interception, 9 carries for 50 yards (5.6-yard avg.), 6 touchdowns and had 25 touchbacks on his 58 kickoffs.

 At the junior college scouting combine he had the fastest 40-yard dash time.
 USC coaches saw Buehler's potential at multiple positions, and head coach Pete Carroll offered him a scholarship in the summer of 2006.